marklogic/flux/docs/getting-started.md

 The examples in this guide, along with examples found throughout this documentation, depend on a small application in the `./examples/getting-started` directory in this repository.
 The examples assume that the application will be deployed to a MarkLogic instance and that Flux will be run from the `./examples/getting-started/flux` directory as well.
-However, you are free to install Flux anywhere and use the examples as a reference for running Flux on your own data.
+However, you are free to install Flux anywhere and use the examples simply as a reference for running Flux on your own data.

 ### Obtaining Flux

-If you would like to use Flux to run the examples below, follow these steps:
+You can download the latest release of Flux from [the releases page](https://github.com/marklogic/flux/releases).

-1. Download the `flux-1.0.0.zip` file from the [GitHub releases page](https://github.com/marklogic/flux/releases/tag/1.0.0).
+If you would also like to use Flux to run the examples in this guide, please follow these steps:

-2. Clone this repository using git.
+1. Clone this repository using git.
-3. Extract the `flux-1.0.0.zip` file into the `./examples/getting-started` directory in the cloned repository directory.
+2. Extract the `flux-1.0.0.ea1.zip` file into the `./examples/getting-started` directory in the cloned repository directory.
-This should result in an `./examples/getting-started/flux` directory that contains the Flux software.
+This should result in an `./examples/getting-started/flux-1.0.0.ea1` directory that contains the Flux software.

 ### Deploying the example application

-Follow these steps to run the examples in this guide:
+The following steps will deploy a small application to your existing MarkLogic cluster, allowing you to run the examples in this guide:

 1. Clone this repository using git if you have not already.
 2. Run `cd examples/getting-started`.